ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "You can easily go away for a few days, if you leave behind enough animal feed."
       },
       "s_1bhq8": {
-        "meaning": "At Júlíus, you can purchase a day-olds chicken for only 1,000 ISK (10 USD)."
+        "meaning": "From Júlíus, you can purchase a day-old chick for only 1,000 ISK (10 USD)."
       },
       "s_1400q": {
         "meaning": "The price is low, he says, because of how little respect people generally have for chickens.", "direct": "The price is low, he says, because of how low chickens are in the ladder of respect."
       },
       "s_38vr9": {
-        "meaning": "In earlier times, the housewifes had chickens and took care of them."
+        "meaning": "In earlier times, the housewives kept chickens and took care of them."
       },
       "s_1vicf": {
         "meaning": "For country boys, however, it was humiliating to be asked to go to the henhouse to pick eggs."